PGoski/ml-demo/docs/README.md

 ## Introduction

-This is a set of Terraform configuration files and Ansible playbooks for deploying a Swarm cluster with Cassandra to DigitalOceans cloud.
+This is a set of Terraform configuration files and Ansible playbooks for deploying a Swarm cluster with Cassandra to DigitalOcean cloud.

 ## Cluster architecture